ppeble/emissary-ingress.dev/content/en/docs/3.8/tutorials/quickstart-demo.md

 ---
 title: "Quickstart"
-description: "Emissary-ingress quick start"
+description: "Emissary quick start"
 ---

-# Emissary-ingress Tutorial
+# Emissary Tutorial

-In this article, you will explore some of the key features of Emissary-ingress by walking through an example workflow and exploring the
+In this article, you will explore some of the key features of Emissary by walking through an example workflow and exploring the
 Edge Policy Console.

 ## Prerequisites

-You must have [Emissary-ingress installed](../getting-started/) in your Kubernetes cluster.
+You must have [Emissary installed](../getting-started/) in your Kubernetes cluster.

 ## Routing Traffic from the Edge

-Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define Emissary-ingress’s desired state.
-The workflow you are going to build uses a sample deployment and the `Mapping` CRD, which is the core resource that you will use with Emissary-ingress to manage your edge.
+Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define Emissary’s desired state.
+The workflow you are going to build uses a sample deployment and the `Mapping` CRD, which is the core resource that you will use with Emissary to manage your edge.
 It enables you to route requests by host and URL path from the edge of your cluster to Kubernetes services.

 1. Copy the configuration below and save it to a file named `quote.yaml` so that